umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 It is possible to apply config transforms for specific child sites from a baseline.
 For more info see [Baseline Configuration Files documentation](https://our.umbraco.com/documentation/Umbraco-Cloud/Getting-Started/Baselines/Configuration-files/)

 ## Including transforms in Umbraco packages
-For package developers it can be useful to add a config transform that needs to happen on each environment, for example if you're making a package called uPaintItBlack where you want to set an AppSetting in web.config.
-The AppSetting in `development` should be _a red door_ so you set the AppSetting value to `"red"`.
-On `staging` it should be _a green sea_ so you set the AppSetting to `"green"` (or to _a deeper `"blue"`_).
-Of course on `live` you've painted it black so you set it to `"black"`.
+For package developers it can be useful to add a config transform that needs to happen on each environment.
+As an example, let's say we're making a package called **EnvironmentColor** where you want to set an AppSetting in Web.config to a different color in each environment, so you can have it be `red` on the Live environment, `orange` on Staging and `yellow` on Development.

-In that case you can make 3 transform files, the filename needs to start with something that's specific to your plugin, it can be any word, for example `RollingStones` or `uPaintItBlack`:
+We need to create 3 transform files named after the package - a good convention is to use your company name and the package name to make sure that even if someone else creates a package with the same name, there won't be any clashes on the filenames.
+We'll use the name **AcmeEnvironmentColor**:

-- `~/uPaintItBlack.web.development.xdt.config`
+- `~/AcmeEnvironmentColor.Web.development.xdt.config`
-- `~/uPaintItBlack.web.staging.xdt.config`
+- `~/AcmeEnvironmentColor.Web.staging.xdt.config`
-- `~/uPaintItBlack.web.live.xdt.config`
+- `~/AcmeEnvironmentColor.Web.live.xdt.config`

-Again, these type of prefixed files can be placed next to any other file so if you also need to transform `~/config/Dashboard.config` specifically for your plugin then you can create `~/config/uPaintItBlack.Dashboard.{environment}.xdt.config`.
+Again, these types of prefixed files can be placed next to any other file so if you also need to transform `~/config/Dashboard.config` specifically for your package, then you can create three transform files for that as well, e.g.:

+- `~/config/AcmeEnvironmentColor.Dashboard.development.xdt.config`
+- `~/config/AcmeEnvironmentColor.Dashboard.staging.xdt.config`
+- `~/config/AcmeEnvironmentColor.Dashboard.live.xdt.config`